ana-albergaria/LAPR1-ISEP/README.md

-# Integrating Project for the 1st Semester of LEI-ISEP 2020-21
+# Integrating Project - 1st Semester of LEI-ISEP 2020-21

 The project assigment is located at the root of this project in a file named **project_assignment.pdf**.